OpenAPI / Swagger

 .jsonor.yamlpath; no network. - http(s) URL —

-appctluses a normal GET with a clearUser-Agent(appctl/<version>), follows redirects, and sendsAccept: application/json, application/yaml, …. - Authenticated spec URL — pass the same header you use for tool calls:
+appctluses a normal GET with a clearUser-Agent(appctl/<version>), follows redirects, and sendsAccept: application/json, application/yaml, …. - Authenticated spec URL — pass the header needed to download the spec:

 appctl sync --openapi https://api.example.com/v3/api-docs --auth-header 'Authorization: Bearer env:STAGING_API_KEY'

-The header is used both to download the spec and, unless overridden in config, inschemametadata for HTTP tools.
+The header is used to download the spec and is stored inschemametadata for runtime HTTP tools unless you override target auth in config.
 Supported forms:Header-Name: literalHeader-Name: env:VAR(value is read from the environment at sync time)Authorization: Bearer env:VAR(expands toBearer <value>)

 - Root base URL — if you pass a site root (path